THIS POST WAS UPDATED ON 20.03.2021

 If your mobile phone was your baby how would it feel?

-Mine would be lost half the time (thankfully, I was more careful with my children – I never lost any) – however, I can never find where I last left my phone!
+Mine would be lost half the time (thankfully, I was more careful with my children – I never lost any) – however, I can never find where I last left my mobile phone!

 When it rings, I am first in a frenzied panic as to where it is or I spend ages rummaging in my handbag and miss the call by the time I find it.

-If people constantly have their phones on them and glance at them every few minutes, then why the heck don’t they reply to your messages?
+If people constantly have their mobile phones on them and glance at them every few minutes, then why the heck don’t they reply to your messages?